SyneRBI/SIRF-Exercises/notebooks/PET/README.md

 # Contents

 Jupyter notebooks for the PET exercises.
-Recommended order
+Recommended order:

 ## Week 1
 1. First look at the [Introductory/ notebooks](../Introductory/).